 Outstanding Attendance Award is given to any student who has no more than one absence and/or no more than two tardies or early outs for the entire school year, but does not have perfect attendance.
-Reading Counts Award is given to one student at each grade level who earned the most Reading Counts points for the entire school year.

 Perseverance Award is given to students who have shown significant improvement in any academic area.
 Principal's Award is given to students who exemplify academic and character excellence.
 These are students who consistently strive for excellence and produce quality work at or above their grade level.